 Village Tourism: Mana village, which is just only 3 Km away from Badrinath, is also known as the last Indian village.
 There is a very famous tea shop named “Antim Chai ki Dukaan”.
-Mana village is basically a village of Bhotias there are many shops there from where you can buy the famous spice “Faran” and handmade woollen sweaters, mufflers, and socks.
+Mana village is basically a village of Bhotias there are many shops there from where you can buy the famous spice “Faran” and handmade woolen sweaters, mufflers, and socks.

 Travel Tips for Badrinath

-At an altitude of 3000 meters from the sea level, the weather in Badrinath remains the same.
+At an altitude of 3000 meters from sea level, the weather in Badrinath remains the same.
 It doesn’t matter in which month you are visiting, they always carry warm clothes together.

 Please respect the holy place, and don’t carry alcohol and non-vegetarian food items.

-Photography is prohibited inside the temple, but is allowed outside and in other nearby places.
+Photography is prohibited inside the temple but is allowed outside and in other nearby places.

-Travelling during the monsoon season is a little risky and the risk of landslides and road blockage is common at that time.
+Traveling during the monsoon season is a little risky and the risk of landslides and road blockage is common at that time.

 Highlights about Badrinath